Easy Paneer Butter Masala

 10. Stir everything and add salt to taste.
 For store-bought tomato puree, add less salt, as it may contain a fair amount of salt already.

-11. Increase the heat and add the paneer cubes(400gms) now.
+11. Increase the heat and add the paneer cubes(400 g) now.

 12. Stir gently to coat with the tomato masala.
-If your gravy is now on the thicker side, add 1/4 cup of water also to help the paneer to cook properly.
+If your gravy is now on the thicker side, add 1/4 cup of water also to help the paneer cook properly.
 At this stage, you can add more Kasuri methi.

 13. Lower heat - cover and cook on minimum heat for 5 minutes.
 Stir once or twice.

 14. Open, turn up the heat, and stir in the thick cream(2 1/2Tbsp) quickly.
-This needs to be swiftly done on a higher heat, to prevent the sauce from curdling with the addition of the cream.
+This needs to be swiftly done on a higher heat to prevent the sauce from curdling with the addition of the cream.

 15. As soon as the cream has mixed through uniformly and it has lost the milky smell, switch off the heat!